Setup practices detection with the AI Agent

 Detection guidelines, generated first by the AI Agent, indicate how violations of the practice can be detected in a source code using the code syntax.
 While the description of the practice focuses on explaining its intent, the guidelines only target the identification of its violation.

-Keep in mind that you can edit them at any time if you consider some adjustments are needed .
+Keep in mind that you can edit both guidelines and unit tests at any time if you consider some adjustments are needed .

 Once guidelines are generated, and every time they are updated, the AI Agent runs a new program generation.